 Pavement Slip Trip And Fall Claims Against The Council

-As mentioned earlier, slip and trip claims can be caused by defects to pavements that are owned or managed by the local council.
+As mentioned earlier, pavement trip claims be caused by defects to pavements that are owned or managed by the local council.
 If you’re unsure which city council, county council or other authority are to blame, then let us know the location of the accident and we can find out for you.

 The types of pavement defects that can lead to slip trip and fall compensation claims include: